RIT-Launch-Initiative/launch-core/sched/macros/README.md

 _start:
 ```
 Several questions pop out:
-- Why define a bool we immediately set to `false`?
+- What does `_init` do?
 - What stuff does each element of `_current` point to?
 - Why does `_current` need to be an array?
 - What is `sched_dispatched?`

 ### Stepping through
 `_init` is static to make sure the array of labels `_current` only gets
-initialized once:
+initialized once - starts out false:
 ```
 static bool _init = false;
 ```